orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery
 reverse engineering, debugging, checking for consistency, validation, fidelity

+- [ ] Proved in some finite space as opposed to general one.

 - [ ] Consistency as some verifications built in some temporal histories as tests or something: Dismissing as chaned..
 	- [ ] The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial